-"Taxable Debt" means conventional financing from a major financial institution or taxable Bonds issued by a municipality including but not limited to Build America Bonds, Recovery Zone Bonds or Qualified Energy Conservation Bonds.
+"Taxable Debt" means conventional financing from a major financial institution or taxable Bonds issued by a municipality including but not limited to Build America Bonds or Recovery Zone Bonds.

 "TEFRA Resolution (Tax Equity and Fiscal Responsibility Act of 1982)" means an approval by the applicable elected representative of the governmental unit having jurisdiction over the proposed Project, as required by 26 U.S.C. section 147(f), that is documented and includes a certification executed by the applicable elected representative or their designee.